 - Slow connection times -- which can be frustrating if you switch locations a lot

 - Software may be a little overwhelming for casual VPN users

 - Keeps logs (IPs, timestamps, bandwidth).

-We took an in-depth look at VyprVPN, a privacy-conscious VPN service that aims to deliver fast downloads and top-notch security that’s both affordable and easy to use.
-We looked at everything from the server network to custom app design, even conducting thorough tests to see if the speeds are as fast as they claim.
-Keep reading for our full VyprVPN review!
+We took an in-depth look into VyprVPN, a privacy-conscious VPN service that aims to deliver fast downloads and top-notch security that’s both affordable and easy to use.
+We looked at everything from the server network to the custom app design, conducting thorough tests to see if the speeds are as fast as it claims.
+Keep reading for our full VyprVPN review.

-- A large server network with nodes located in 70 different countries.
+- A large server network with nodes located in 70 countries

 VyprVPN’s setup process is quick and easy.
-As soon as you create an account you can visit the dashboard where all the information you need is spread out in front of you, including download links and installation instructions for most main platforms.
+As soon as you create an account, you can visit the dashboard where all the information you need is spread out in front of you, including download links and installation instructions for most of the main platforms.

 - Windows (custom app)

 - Android (Google Play custom app, .apk download)

 - Amazon OS